adumont/adumont.github.io/calculators.md

 ### Magnetic card reader

-In July 2022 I acquired an HP 82104A magnetic card reader for the HP-41C, sold as useless and unrepairable (that was written on a label).
-It was manufactured in 1982.
-I managed to repair it by repacing the card advancing wheel with a couple of o-rings.
+In July 2022 I acquired an HP 82104A magnetic card reader for the HP-41C, manufactured in 1982 in Singapure.

 I also have:
 - 5 blank magnetic cards